mattcooperdev/Wavey/README.md

 Looking at the Django documentation, I couldn't see a way of updating the link from auth.contrib.forms path so have left it to work on at a later date.

-Other than this, I belive all other bugs to be out of this site; the major issues I came across are logged in the testing file [here](TESTING.md)
+Other than this, I believe all other bugs to be out of this site; the major issues I came across are logged in the testing file [here](TESTING.md)

 #### Technologies Used